About fields

 • An item contains English text and its Spanish translation.
 The @language field values for this item are therefore English and Spanish.

 • John Smith creates an item, and then his coworker Barbara Allen edits it.
-Both are therefore marked as authors of this document.
+Both are marked as authors of this document.
 The @author field values for this item are therefore John Smith and Barbara Allen.

 Notes